trixi-framework/paper-2022-stepsize_control/README.md

   title={On error-based step size control for discontinuous {G}alerkin methods
-         for compressible fluid dynamics}, author={Ranocha, Hendrik and Winters, Andrew R and Castro, Hugo Guillermo and Dalcin, Lisandro and Gassner, Gregor J and Parsani, Matteo}, year={2022}
+         for compressible fluid dynamics}, author={Ranocha, Hendrik and Winters, Andrew R and Castro, Hugo Guillermo and Dalcin, Lisandro and Schlottke-Lakemper, Michael and Gassner, Gregor J and Parsani, Matteo}, year={2022}
 }
 ```